-Additionally, Tanzania's has built an interoperable payment system known as Tanzania Instant Payments System (TIPS) which has a number of potential benefits offered by interoperability of financial services including ease of payment, fast, cost effective and secure means of payments.
-TIPS is an interoperable digital payment platform operated by the Bank of Tanzania, which allows the transfer of payments between different Digital Financial Service Providers (DFSPs), both banks and non-banks such as e-money issuers on realtime basis.
-With TIPS, Tanzania has increased financial inclusion by improving access and usage of financial services in Tanzania through promoting the interoperability of digital financial services amongst all Payment Service Providers in the country, thereby facilitating the easy of doing business.
+Additionally, Tanzania's has built an interoperable payment system known as the Tanzania Instant Payments System (TIPS), which has a number of potential benefits offered by the interoperability of financial services, including ease of payment and fast, cost-effective, and secure means of payment.
+TIPS is an interoperable digital payment platform operated by the Bank of Tanzania that allows the transfer of payments between different Digital Financial Service Providers (DFSPs), both banks and non-banks, such as e-money issuers, on a real-time basis.
+With TIPS, Tanzania has increased financial inclusion by improving access and usage of financial services in Tanzania through promoting the interoperability of digital financial services amongst all Payment Service Providers in the country, thereby facilitating the easy doing of business.